 Meat eaters will not want to miss an unforgettable visit to the Minozzi salami factory on Day 2.
 This is your first day in the saddle and we have a real treat to kick things off!
 Here you’ll be greeted by Mrs Pamela who will readily explain the step-by-step process behind a slice of culatello (that’s Italian ham, for anyone curious).
 The dedication and the time taken to produce such a product, a whopping 24 months to be exact, means that it is not a simple cured meat, but a culinary masterpiece made in a truly artisanal way.
 Each cut of a new culatello embodies the time, commitment, care and professionalism that her husband invests year after year.
 The results are tangible because the smell of seasoning given off at the first cut is just indescribable.
 The care with which the products are handled and the enthusiasm mixed with pride is evident throughout the visit!

-On Day 6 you’ll have the option of a rest day based in vibrant Modena, but for those eager to get out of the city and back on the bikes, we’ve got a great optional ride available too!
-Our suggested loop ride takes you out along the Panaro River in the direction of Spilamberto, famous as the regional centre for the production of Aceto Balsamico.
-En route, you can you visit a balsamic vinegar maker at Acetaia dei Bago and meet Mrs Patrizia and her English speaking son.
-The tour is free and lasts approximately an hour.
-You’ll be shown their vinegar vats in the cellar and of course enjoy tastings of their delicious balsamic.
-If this sounds too good to miss (we don’t blame you!), you’ll just need to book a few days ahead of arrival.
+On Day 6, a loop ride takes you out along the Panaro River in the direction of Spilamberto, famous as the regional centre for the production of Aceto Balsamico.
+En route, you can you visit the Balsamic Vinegar Museum.
+You’ll be shown their vinegar vats and of course enjoy tastings of their delicious balsamic.
 It really is the perfect place to buy a gift for loved ones back home and they even do international shipping orders so you don’t have to carry a bottle with you for the rest of the trip.

 For those of you that are looking to be inspired for your mealtimes here, beyond the well-known classics, there’s lots more to sample that is not to be missed!
 Here are a few must-try dishes all the locals can’t get enough of…